 HEV420 Lenses - Blocking High Energy Visible Light

 Violet Light Blocking Lenses, also known as HEV420 lenses or violet-blue blocking lenses, block the deep-violet portion of visible light - approximately 400nm to 420nm.
 These lenses are not made to fully block the entire spectrum of violet light - which is why it is often labelled as "UV420" or "HEV420" rather than "blocks xx% of violet light".

-We know UltraViolet is harmful, and since UltraViolet-A (UVA) is from 315nm to 400nm, violet light, being close to UVA, may also be harmful at larger amounts or with prolonged exposure.
+We know UltraViolet is harmful, and since UltraViolet-A (UVA) is from 315nm to 400nm, violet light - being close to UVA - may also be harmful at larger amounts or with prolonged exposure.
 This is supported by studies , which you can also check out our informational poster at our physical store.

 These lenses make use of the material itself to block violet light, hence do not require a violet (or blue) coating, thus they can come with the usual green coating we are all familiar with.
 Observant users may notice a slight residual greenish tint, since there is less violet light passing through the lenses, but this is often much better accepted than the yellowish tints in the first-generation blue-light blocking lenses.